Plethysm Products, Element and Plus Constructions: Introduction and Overview

 \subsubsection{Second level: relative bimodules and element representations}

+Element representations for a fixed bimodule $\rho$ are functors $D:\el(\rho)\to \C$, where $\el(\rho)$ is the category of elements, cf.\ Section~\ref{sec:element-rep}.
+If $\rho$ is a unital monoid for $\pl$ then the element representations are a monoidal category whose monoidal structure $\epl$ is called the element plethysm product by Proposition~\ref{prop:diamondproduct}.
+There is a strong monoidal functor $\chi$ from element representations with $\epl$ as a monoidal product back to bimodules with $\pl$ as a monoidal product, see Theorem~\ref{thm:strongmonoidal}.

-The bimodules over a monoidal $\rho$, or relative bimodules, which are bimodules $\xi$ with a natural transformation to $\rho$.
+We also consider relative bimodules over a fixed bimodule $\rho$, which are bimodules $\xi$ equipped with a natural transformation to $\rho$.
 If $\rho$ is a unital monoid, there is a monoidal structure $\pl_\rho$ of relative plethysm for relative bimodules, Proposition \ref{prop:relative-plethysm}.
-In the Cartesian case the relative bimodules are exactly the bimodules in the image of $\chi$, cf.\ Theorem \ref{thm:elementrelative}.
-In the non--Cartesian case, the situation is more complicated as monoidal units need not be terminal objects and additional data is needed to glean a relative bimodule from and element representation cf.\ Corollaries \ref{cor:weighttorelative}.
+In the Cartesian case, the relative bimodules are exactly the bimodules in the image of $\chi$, cf.\ Theorem~\ref{thm:elementrelative}.
+In the non--Cartesian case, the situation is more complicated as monoidal units need not be terminal objects and additional data is needed to glean a relative bimodule from an element representation cf.\ Corollaries~\ref{cor:weighttorelative}.
 A relative bimodule gives rise to a functor between the two categories defined by the base and the over-object.
 This is the definition of indexed enrichment, cf.\ Proposition \ref{prop:indexingfunctor}.